Credit Score

 • Errors in your credit report that went unnoticed

-• Settling a loan instead of paying it completely
+• Settling a loan instead of paying it off completely

 The good news?
 All these can be fixed and avoided moving forward.

-Here’s a breakdown of simple but effective steps you can start taking today:
+Here’s a breakdown of simple but effective steps to improve your credit score that you can start taking today:

-If you are using most of your credit limit every month, lenders see you as highly-dependent on credit and consider you as a risky borrower, even if you are paying the total amount due.
-To avoid high credit utilisation, request a higher credit limit, split expenses across multiple cards (if needed), and keep usage under 30% of your total credit limit.
+If you're using most of your credit limit every month, it signals to lenders that you're highly dependent on credit.
+A high credit utilization ratio marks you as a risky borrower, even when you pay off the full amount on time.
+Hence, to avoid high credit utilisation, request a higher credit limit, split expenses across multiple cards (if needed), and keep usage under 30% of your total credit limit.

 3. Maintain a Healthy Credit Mix

-Having only one type of credit like just credit cards or just personal loans may limit your CIBIL score growth.
-A diverse credit portfolio shows lenders you can handle different types of financial responsibilities efficiently.
-To have a healthy credit mix, aim for mix of secured and unsecured credit.
+Having only one type of credit, such as just credit cards or only personal loans, can limit the growth of your CIBIL score.
+A diverse credit mix with various credit types demonstrates to lenders that you can manage different types of financial obligations responsibly.
+Maintaining a healthy mix of secured credit (car loans) and unsecured credit (credit cards) can positively impact your CIBIL score over time.

 4. Avoid Multiple Loan Applications

 Every time you apply for a loan or credit, it results in a hard inquiry on your credit report.
-Too many inquiries in a short period of time can affect your score.
-It is advisable to space out your application, check your eligibility before applying, and say no to tempting ‘pre-approved’ offers if you don’t need them.
+A hard inquiry impacts your credit score, temporarily dropping it.
+Too many inquiries within a short period can impact your credit score even more severely.
+That’s why it’s advisable to space out your applications and avoid tempting 'pre-approved' offers if you don’t actually need them.

 5. Clear Outstanding Debts